-These amounts are not included in the gross salary, but are in addition to that amount.
-Such payments are fringe benefit payments and, while not paid directly to employees, are nevertheless part of the cost of personal services.
-Included are the employer's cost of group insurance, social security contribution, retirement contribution, tuition reimbursement, unemployment compensation and workmen's compensation insurance.
+Amounts paid by the grantee on behalf of employees; these amounts are not included in the gross salary, but are in addition to that amount.
+Such payments are fringe benefit payments and, while not paid directly to employees, nevertheless are part of the cost of personal services.